NickSaulnier/LaTex2Html/README.md

 ## Expectations

-This is **not** a replacement for MathJax’s feature set.
-It is a small, testable renderer for the subset above, with a clear place to extend the grammar.
+This is a small, testable renderer for the subset above, with a clear place to extend the grammar.